 "I disagree with the president and others who believe that there is a moral equivalence between white supremacists and Nazis, and those who oppose them by standing up for human rights.
-Equating the two runs counter to our ideals as Americans," he wrote.
+Equating the two runs counter to our ideals as Americans,"

 Cook also committed to making two separate $1 million donations to both the Southern Poverty Law Center and the Anti-Defamation League, organizations that fight against hate crimes.

 You can read the full email right below:

 Like so many of you, equality is at the core of my beliefs and values.
 The events of the past several days have been deeply troubling for me, and I’ve heard from many people at Apple who are saddened, outraged or confused.